Confluent (NASDAQ:CFLT) Price Target Raised to $38.00

-Confluent (NASDAQ:CFLT – Free Report) had its target price raised by JMP Securities from $25.00 to $38.00 in a research report released on Thursday morning, Benzinga reports.
-The firm currently has a market outperform rating on the stock.
+Confluent (NASDAQ:CFLT – Free Report) had its target price raised by Mizuho from $34.00 to $38.00 in a research report released on Friday, Benzinga reports.
+The brokerage currently has a buy rating on the stock.

-In related news, CTO Chad Verbowski sold 8,859 shares of the company’s stock in a transaction that occurred on Tuesday, November 21st.
-The shares were sold at an average price of $18.73, for a total transaction of $165,929.07.
-Following the sale, the chief technology officer now directly owns 417,944 shares in the company, valued at approximately $7,828,091.12.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this link.
-In related news, CTO Chad Verbowski sold 8,859 shares of the company’s stock in a transaction that occurred on Tuesday, November 21st.
-The shares were sold at an average price of $18.73, for a total transaction of $165,929.07.
-Following the sale, the chief technology officer now directly owns 417,944 shares in the company, valued at approximately $7,828,091.12.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this link.
-Also, CEO Edward Jay Kreps sold 232,500 shares of the company’s stock in a transaction that occurred on Thursday, December 14th.
-The shares were sold at an average price of $25.24, for a total transaction of $5,868,300.00.
+In related news, CFO Rohan Sivaram sold 5,278 shares of Confluent stock in a transaction on Tuesday, November 21st.
+The stock was sold at an average price of $18.73, for a total value of $98,856.94.
+Following the transaction, the chief financial officer now directly owns 327,370 shares in the company, valued at approximately $6,131,640.10.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
+In other news, CAO Ying Christina Liu sold 4,240 shares of the firm’s stock in a transaction on Tuesday, November 21st.
+The stock was sold at an average price of $18.73, for a total value of $79,415.20.
+Following the completion of the sale, the chief accounting officer now owns 127,265 shares of the company’s stock, valued at $2,383,673.45.
+The sale was disclosed in a legal filing with the SEC, which is accessible through this link.
+Also, CFO Rohan Sivaram sold 5,278 shares of the firm’s stock in a transaction on Tuesday, November 21st.
+The stock was sold at an average price of $18.73, for a total value of $98,856.94.
+Following the completion of the sale, the chief financial officer now directly owns 327,370 shares of the company’s stock, valued at approximately $6,131,640.10.
 The disclosure for this sale can be found here.
-In the last ninety days, insiders have sold 439,216 shares of company stock worth $10,241,051.
-22.08% of the stock is owned by corporate insiders.
+Insiders have sold 1,090,213 shares of company stock worth $31,520,960 in the last three months.
+22.08% of the stock is currently owned by insiders.

 Institutional Trading of Confluent